-By participating in the Arts, the personal well-being of akonga is enhanced.
 Arts education values the culture and experiences of all akonga and builds on these with increasing sophistication and complexity as their knowledge and skills develop.
 Learners develop their ability to view their world from new perspectives.
-Through the development of Arts literacies - as creators, performers and viewers - students go on to participate in, interpret, value, and enjoy the creative Arts throughout their lives.
+Through the development of Arts literacies - as creators, performers and viewers - are able to participate in, interpret, value, and enjoy the creative Arts throughout their lives.